From Init to Tag

 Step 2: Make Your First Commit

-Let's create some content and commit it:
+Add some content and commit using Conventional Commits format:

 echo "# My Project" > README.md